HokoraYinphineMPP/obsidian-git-sync/docs/MATH 2210-12/Week 5/Math 2210 Midterm 1 Take Home.md

 False, because $\frac{x^2-1}{x+1}$ where $x=-1$ will be undefined and $g(x)=x-1$ where $x=-1$ will be $-2$

-	1. A ball is tossed into the air from a bridge, and its height, y (in feet), above the ground t seconds after it is thrown is given by 𝑦=𝑓(𝑡)=− 16 𝑡^2 + 50 𝑡+ 36
+	1. A ball is tossed into the air from a bridge, and its height, y (in feet), above thev ground t seconds after it is thrown is given by 𝑦=𝑓(𝑡)=− 16 𝑡^2 + 50 𝑡+ 36